BenjaminPeter/rangeexpansion/README.md

 Other dependencies are `geosphere` for haversine distance, and `rworldmap` for plotting of a map

+## Install
+The easiest way to install the package is using `devtools::install_github`:

+    devtools::install_github("BenjaminPeter/rangeExpansion", ref="package")
+    library(rangeExpansion)

+The example given here can then be run using

+    example(run.regions)

 ### File Format Descriptions & Modifiers
 there are two required files, one file contains genetic data and one